René Vermunt: Goalkeeper

 In 1979, Vermunt showed his behind during a game against FC Groningen after receiving a yellow card.
 His football career came to an end in April 1983, due to a knee injury from September 1982.

 Football manager

 Vermunt first coached VV Heerjansdam (1988–1989), with whom he immediately won an Eerste Klasse championship.
 Vermunt's temper did not help him once more as he got into a fight with the club's president and was fired before the promotion playoff.
 Next he coached SSS Klaaswaal in the Tweede Klasse (1990–1991), leading it to relegation, and ASWH in the Eerste Klasse (1991–93).
-After once renewing Vermunt's contract, ASWH replaced him with Arie van Zouwen.
+After once renewing Vermunt's contract, ASWH replaced him with Arie van der Zouwen.

 After a hiatus, Vermunt became the manager of VV Capelle in 1996.
 Capelle was at that time a newcomer in the Hoofdklasse.
 With some breaks, a mature Vermunt managed Capelle until 2011.
 In 2011, Ronald Klinkenberg took over from Vermunt.